victornc83/API-Python/test/README.md

 Pasos para ejecutar las pruebas
 ```
 test$ coverage run -m TestToDo
-.One or more parameter values are not valid.
-The AttributeValue for a key attribute cannot contain an empty string value.
-Key: id
-..One or more parameter values are not valid.
-The AttributeValue for a key attribute cannot contain an empty string value.
-Key: id
-..One or more parameter values are not valid.
-The AttributeValue for a key attribute cannot contain an empty string value.
-Key: id
 One or more parameter values are not valid.
 The AttributeValue for a key attribute cannot contain an empty string value.
 Key: id
 One or more parameter values were invalid: An AttributeValue may not contain an empty string
 One or more parameter values were invalid: An AttributeValue may not contain an empty string